waggle-sensor/microWaggle/integrated/software/deviceController/readme.md

 - `-sen freq [sensing frequency in seconds] <sensor ID to affect>` : Changes the frequency of sensing for the selected sensor.
    - Ex.
 Usage: **Given node 73 with sensor with ID 0 exists**: `python3 controller.py --configure 73 -sen freq 45 0`

+## Micro-Waggle deviceController through the Particle.io Console

+Micro-Waggle also allows users to control there devices through particles console page specif to the respective Particle.io device.
+The specified link should look like this: https://console.particle.io/devices/YOUR_DEVICE_ID).
+For example, a micro-Waggle device with a device ID '53002a000c51353432383931' will have a console page like this 'https://console.particle.io/devices/53002a000c51353432383931'.

+Once at the console page specific to your device you will find two functions named 'nodeConfig' and 'sensorConfig' on the lower left hand side of the page.
+The two functions should be displayed like this:

+These functions allows similar means of control as the nodeController module.
+The function descriptions are given below.

+### nodeconfig Function
+The function allows users to manage their preferences for the node as a whole.

+- Function facilitates:
+   - Enabling/disabling all sensors on the node
+   - Enabling/disabling the usage of an SD
+   - Changing the frequency of reporting sensor data
+   - Changing the frequency of reporting status data

+#### Parameters given:

+- “enableAll”         – Enables all the sensors on the node
+   - Example usage:

+- “disableAll”        – isables reporting of sensor data for all sensors of node
+   - Example usage:

+- “enableSD”          – enables reporting of sensor data to the SD card
+   - Example usage:

+- “disableSD”         – disables reporting of sensor data to the SD card
+   - Example usage:

+- “freqReport-[secs]” – changes frequency of reporting sensor data to [secs] seconds
+   - Example usage: Changing the data reprting frequency to 20 seconds

+- “statusFreq-[secs]” – changes frequency of reporting status data to [secs] seconds
+   - Example usage: Changing the status reprting frequency to 15 seconds

+### sensorconfig Function
+The function allows users to manage their preferences for individual sensors.

+- Function facilitates:
+   - Enabling/disabling of individual sensors
+   - Changing the frequency of sensing data for individual sensors.

+#### Parameters given:

+- Format: “sensorID;status;frequency”
+    - sensorID: The Sensor ID defined within the firmware flashed on the micro-Waggle device.
+    - status:
+       - “en”   - Enables the specified sensor
+       - “dis”  - Disables the specified sensor
+       -  “_”   - No changes to the status of the sensor are made
+    - frequency:
+       - [secs] - Changes frequency of reporting sensor data for the specified sensor to [secs] seconds
+       - “_”    - No changes to the frequency of the sensing are made

+- Examples
+  - Enabling Sensor 2
+  - Changing Sensiing frequency of Sensor 2 to 30 seconds
+  - Enabling Sensor 1, while changing its sensing frequency to 10 seconds